percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 ## Identity Assertions

-WebRTC (EDIT: add reference) Identity assertion can be used to bind the identity of the user of the endpoint to the fingerprint of the DTLS-SRTP certificate used for the call.
+WebRTC Identity assertion (EDITOR NOTE: add I-D reference) can be used to bind the identity of the user of the endpoint to the fingerprint of the DTLS-SRTP certificate used for the call.
 This certificate is unique for a given call and a conference.
 This allows the KMF to ensure that only authorized users participate in the conference.
 Similarly the KMF can create a WeBRTC Identity assertion bound the fingerprint of the unique certificate used by the KMF for this conference so that the endpoint can validate it is talking to the correct KMF.

 ## Certificate Fingerprints in Session Signaling